 Why you should care about recruitment

 Recruitment also directly affects retention.
-Around40% of new employeesleave an organisation within the first six months because they feel underqualified, neglected and without the right or any training.
+Around 40% of new employees leave an organisation within the first six months because they feel under-qualified or neglected.
 Many positions can go unfilled for months or years without the right talent to fill them.
-Turnover costs athird of an employee’s annual salaryto replace not only them, but their output, knowledge and productivity.
+Turnover costs a third of an employee’s annual salary to replace not only them, but their output, knowledge and productivity.
 So, even if it doesn’t pay to get recruitment right the first time, it will definitely save you a lot of money.

-Systems built around human capital focus on capabilities, not individuals or their records.
-Though leaderJosh Bersindescribed it brilliantly when he said a team or organisation is less a grouping of people, and more a grouping of skills and capabilities.
-This isn’t to take the human touch out of an organisation, but to highlight that it doesn’t matterhowmanypeople you have, but ratherwhat those people are capable of doing.
-If you don’t have the right skills or capabilities in the right job roles, well, simply put: you don’t have the right people.
+Learning programs built around people should focus on capabilities.
+Thought leader Josh Bersin described it brilliantly when he said a team or organisation is less a grouping of people, and more a grouping of skills and capabilities.
+This highlights that it doesn’t matter how many people you have, but rather what those people are capable of doing.
+If you don’t have the right skills or capabilities in the right job roles, well, you don’t have the right people.

-Why you should care about human capital
+Why you should care about capabilities

 Better performance management